samsung-cnct/k2/README.md

   2m		2m		1	{service-controller }			Normal		CreatedLoadBalancer	Created load balancer
 ```

 After a few minutes, you can view the Kubernetes dashboard.
-In this example, it is located at http://ae7a0bae03c1511e78f8f06148e55c0f-1296896684.us-west-2.elb.amazonaws.com.
+In this example, it is located at [here] (http://ae7a0bae03c1511e78f8f06148e55c0f-1296896684.us-west-2.elb.amazonaws.com).

 ### Debugging

-If Kraken-lib hangs during deployment, hit CTRL-C to break out of the application and try again.
+If kraken-lib hangs during deployment, hit CTRL-C to break out of the application and try again.
 Note that some steps are slow and may give a false indication that the deployment is hung up.
 In particular, the `TASK [/kraken/ansible/roles/kraken.provider/kraken.provider.aws : Run cluster up] ***` step and the wait for a cluster to come up can take some time.

 You can use the AWS console to log into the created VMs.
 There you will see various items, such as: